ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

         """Not covered in this example"""
 ```

-The `mask` method will be called with the value to be masked and the masked value will be the output.
-In this case,
-if a value is supplied, we want to replace it with a random mixture of ascii lowercase letters and digits of the
+The `mask` method will be called with the list of values to be masked and the masked values will be the output.
+In this case, we want to replace the supplied values with a random mixture of ascii lowercase letters and digits of the
 specified length.
 If format preservation is specified, for example, we still want to know that an email was an email,
 we might tack on an email-like suffix.